M.A./Ed.S. in School Psychology

-Both programs are based on the Standards for School Psychology Training Programs developed by the National Association of School Psychologists (2000).
+The school psychology program is based on the Standards for School Psychology Training Programs developed by the National Association of School Psychologists (2010).

 The most basic function of a school psychologist is problem solving in schools.
 Problems may involve individuals (children, parents, or educators) or they may involve larger systems (e.g., school wide prevention programs, school community problems).
 Despite these varying forms, all problems or issues must be assessed systematically and interventions must be developed in ways that facilitate evaluation of their efficacy.
 This problem solving process requires multiple competencies in a wide range of functions, including:

 - Assessment of children’s intellectual, social, and emotional functioning

 - Design and implement interventions for promoting children’s academic, cognitive, social, and emotional development